KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\forms.py:55`

 **Description**:
-The method `filter_leads_adv_filters_user_query` is likely designed to apply advanced filtering criteria to a user's query for leads within the EeazyCRM system, enabling users to refine and customize their search results based on specific parameters.
+The method `filter_leads_adv_filters_user_query` likely filters user queries based on advanced filters for leads in the EeazyCRM system.
+The specific caller of this method is not provided in the context.

 ---